Skip to main content

 Causes - Vascular dementia

-Vascular dementia is caused by reduced blood flow to the brain.
-This damages and eventually kills brain cells.
+Vascular dementia is caused by a reduced blood flow to your brain.
+The reduced blood flow can damage brain cells.

-• narrowing of the small blood vessels deep inside the brain, known as subcortical vascular dementia or small vessel disease
+• when small blood vessels in the brain narrow - this is called subcortical vascular dementia or small vessel disease

-• a stroke (where the blood supply to part of the brain is suddenly cut off, usually because of a blood clot), called post-stroke dementia or single-infarct dementia
+• after a stroke - the blood supply to part of the brain is suddenly cut off, usually due to a blood clot

-Some people with vascular dementia also have brain damage caused by Alzheimer's disease.
+Some people with vascular dementia also have damage in their brain caused by Alzheimer's disease.
 This is known as mixed dementia.

-Things that can increase your risk of vascular dementia in later life include:
+Things that increase your risk of vascular dementia

-These problems increase the risk of damage to the blood vessels in and around your brain.
-They can also cause blood clots to develop inside them.
+Some things can increase your risk of vascular dementia.
+These are called risk factors.
+Some can damage the blood vessels in and around your brain.
+Others can cause blood clots.

 Reducing your risk of vascular dementia

-These actions may also help slow down or stop the progression of vascular dementia if you're diagnosed in the early stages.
+Making these lifestyle changes may also help stop dementia getting worse if you're diagnosed in the early stages.

-• your family history – your risk of problems such as strokes is higher if a close family member has had them
+• family history - your risk is higher if a close family member has had similar problems

-In rare cases, unavoidable genetic conditions can also increase your risk of vascular dementia.
+In rare cases, genetic conditions can also increase your risk of vascular dementia.

 Content supplied by the NHS and adapted for Ireland by the HSE